Why I Decided to Try Ranch Riding

 As a youth, I showed in all-around events and then transitioned to working cow horse.
 I showed in horsemanship and reining on the varsity level in college, and then recently returned to the horse show world with a Versatility Ranch/working cow horse as a young amateur.
 Since my husband and I ranch for a living, that’s the kind of horse that most appealed to me.

 Honestly, I hadn’t been going much to AQHA shows, outside of Versatility Ranch Horse events.
-But the new ranch pleasure class got my attention.
+But the ranch riding class got my attention.
 I knew this was something I wanted to try.

 When it was first announced, there was not a lot of information available.
 There were some comments about it being sort of like the ranch riding class in Versatility Ranch Horse classes, but isn’t it just a big horsemanship pattern?

-I scoured the Journal looking for shows that offered ranch pleasure.
-I heard about one in March in Wichita, Kansas, that was offering cow horse also, which was an added bonus for me and my husband, who shows in the cow horse, as well.
+I scoured the Journal looking for shows that offered ranch riding.
+I heard about one in March in Wichita, Kansas, that was offering cow horse also, which was an added bonus for me and my husband, who shows cow horse, as well.

 “Chic” was not accustomed to doing a single spin each way, and after a couple times of asking for speed, she was getting anxious.
 Too much practicing fast-to-slow-to-fast lopes and she was feeling a little on the muscle.
 The sidepass in the middle of the pen was throwing us for a loop as well: She was expecting spins there.

 OK, I told myself, maybe this wasn’t going to be as easy as I thought.
 I started breaking the patterns into pieces – an old horsemanship tip – and just practicing each maneuver individually with a lot more success.
 I worried about putting them together once I had mastered each part.